 There are also now robotic pets designed to promote engagement and happiness in seniors.
 These pets have a unique ability to delight, calm, soothe, and provide companionship for those who may be struggling with loneliness.
 The robotic pets have sensors that respond to touch, prompting positive emotional responses such as purring or a calmer heartbeat.
 This encourages seniors to engage with the pet and therefore provides mental and emotional stimulation.

 IoE greatly extends the IoT concept beyond pure device connectivity and binds everything on the earth—people, process, data, and things.
-Through the implementation of IoT in manufacturing, healthcare, telecom, retail, transportation and logistics, and other spheres, numerous interrelated networks are built, enlarging the space for digital transformation.
+Through the implementation of IoT solutions in manufacturing, healthcare, telecom, retail, transportation and logistics, and other spheres, numerous interrelated networks are built, enlarging the space for digital transformation.

 It is not yet possible to say exactly if IoE will become the next big thing, but projections for the future are promising.
 Apart from the benefits listed in the use cases above, IoE is set to enhance asset and employee productivity, factory automation, and time to market, among other aspects.